turbidwater/GeoCapabilitiesANE/README.md

 This extension is Android only (with very limited desktop simulator support).
 There is no intention of supporting iOS.

+## Notes
+GPS status events are dispatched only after an application attempts to use the GPS.
+GPS status events can also be dispatched when Network location providers (wi-fi & towers) are disabled or enabled Network status events will only be dispatched after calling startNetworkProviderMonitoring.
+Once you don't need it, make sure to call stopNetworkProviderMonitoring to prevent unnecessary battery drain
+Toggling location access for the Network is very noisy.
+Several events are dispatched while the user approves access.
+The last one is what matters.

 ## Projects
 * **GeoCapabilitiesLib**